bendangelo/EntityJS/README.md

 All games will now use [QUnit](http://docs.jquery.com/QUnit) as the primary test framework.
 Its light weight and awsome.

 Special methods like `keypress` and `click` are available to simulate user input.
-Check localhost:2345/qunit/qunit.input.js for more information.
+Check `localhost:2345/qunit/qunit.input.js` for more information.

 ## Tile Map Editor

 The awsome [tiled](http://www.mapeditor.org/) map editor is now compatible and can be used in your projects.

 Simply create a new directory in /assets named levels or anything you like to save your maps in.
-They can accessed like so:
+They can accessed in code like so:

-    re('level1.tmx')[0]; //assuming the file name is level1.tmx re('level'); //find all levels that are in the /assets/level directory
+    re('level1.tmx')[0]; //assuming the file name is level1.tmx re('level'); //find all levels that are in the /assets/levels directory

 If you are still confused create a new platform game and view how the levels are used.

 ## Quick Start Guide
-First you should install [ruby](http://rubyinstaller.org/) and install the [entityjs gem](http://rubygems.org/gems/entityjs).
-In the command prompt type in:
+First you should install [ruby](http://rubyinstaller.org/) and the [entityjs gem](http://rubygems.org/gems/entityjs).

+To install entityjs gem type in:
 `gem install entityjs`

 Now you can create a new game, type in `entityjs new mygame`.
-This will create a game using the default template.

 Move into the mygame/ directory and type in `entityjs server`